pagkly/Zed/Investopedia3/Unfair Trade Practice.md

 Unfair Trade Practice
 ## What Is an Unfair Trade Practice?

 Unfair trade practices refer to the use of various deceptive, fraudulent, or unethical methods to obtain business.
-Unfair business practices include [misrepresentation](https://www.investopedia.com/terms/m/misrepresentation.asp), false advertising or representation of a good or service, [tied selling](https://www.investopedia.com/terms/t/tiedselling.asp), false free prize or gift offers, deceptive pricing, and noncompliance with manufacturing standards.
-Such acts are considered unlawful by statute through the [Consumer Protection Law](https://www.investopedia.com/articles/pf/10/know-your-consumer-protection-laws.asp), which opens up recourse for consumers by way of compensatory or punitive damages.
+Unfair business practices include [[misrepresentation]](https://www.investopedia.com/terms/m/misrepresentation.asp), false advertising or representation of a good or service, [[tied selling]](https://www.investopedia.com/terms/t/tiedselling.asp), false free prize or gift offers, deceptive pricing, and noncompliance with manufacturing standards.
+Such acts are considered unlawful by statute through the [[Consumer Protection Law]](https://www.investopedia.com/articles/pf/10/know-your-consumer-protection-laws.asp), which opens up recourse for consumers by way of compensatory or punitive damages.
 An unfair trade practice is sometimes referred to as “deceptive trade practices” or “unfair business practices.”

 ### Key Takeaways